SAP/spartacus-docs/_pages/install/integrations/cybersource-integration.md

 export class CybersourceCheckoutModule {}
 ```

-_Note:_

-If your checkout process has been heavily customized, you might also have to override other members of Spartacus, including the checkout process steps and orchestration.
+**Note:** If your checkout process has been heavily customized, you might also have to override other members of Spartacus, including the checkout process steps and orchestration.

-More information about extending the checkotu process [here](#extending-checkout).
+For more information, see [Extending Checkout]({{ site.baseurl }}{% link _pages/dev/extending-checkout.md %}).